-English comprehension is a key test of English skills in exams.
-It is required to pass the 11+, 13+, GCSE and IGCSE.
+English comprehension is a key test of English skills in exams and tests.
+It is required to pass the 11+, 13+, GCSE, IGCSE, IB and A-level English Language.
 So what are the key skills being tested and how can your child score high points on the test?

 Understanding Explicit and Implicit Information

 The single most important skill in an English comprehension test is the skill of extracting relevant and accurate information from the text.
 This information will be either explicit or implicit in the passage.

 This type of information is obvious because the text simply tells you what you need to know.
 If the information is explicit there will be no hidden connotations, no misunderstanding (hopefully) and no judgement required from the student.
 For example, if the text states that ‘Sam was very angry…’ then we know that Sam was very angry; we cannot interpret this as Sam being happy, joyful or relaxed.
 The skill your child needs is to extract the information and quote from the text.
 In practice, English comprehension tests tend to start by asking for explicit information, which is the easiest skill.